What dermatologists can learn from a visual study of art

 I have always been very interested in art for its own sake and its potential application to medicine.
 Indeed, an interest in art and natural history is probably what attracted me to dermatology as a medical student.

-A chance meeting with local art historian and educator, Helena Tomlinson, led to the opportunity to establish a visual literacy programme for trainee dermatologists in Manchester four years ago.
+A chance meeting with local art historian and educator, Helena Tomlin, led to the opportunity to establish a visual literacy programme for trainee dermatologists in Manchester four years ago.

-The initial tranche of workshops, was held at Salford Museum and Art Gallery and at the Whitworth, over a 3 month period.
-Eight higher specialty trainees, attended 2 hour weekly workshops which focused on different artworks from the collections.
+The initial tranche of workshops, was held at Salford Museum and Art Gallery and at the Whitworth, over a three-month period.
+Eight higher specialty trainees, attended two-hour weekly workshops which focused on different artworks from the collections.
 These attendees considered different aspects of the artworks, such as the use of colour, texture, pattern and composition and debated between themselves, presented their ideas and considered the viewpoint of the artist.